-It’s finally time to write about my bikepacking clothes.
-I’ve avoided this topic for a long time because, honestly, it seemed silly.
+I’ll be honest: I’ve avoided writing about bikepacking clothes for a long time because, well, it seemed silly.
 You can bikepack in any clothes, just like you can bikepack on any bike.
-It’s too easy to get sucked into the gear nerd role, and the last thing I want is to give beginner bikepackers another way to “do it wrong.”
+The last thing I want to do is give beginner bikepackers another way to “do it wrong.”
 You’re doing it right!

-And yet, just like the question of bikepacking bikes, bikepacking clothes can be better or worse for certain circumstances.
-Style may be in eye of the beholder, but sweat and chafing and wind-chill are issues for the wearer.
-If you’re riding to the local campground on a mild summer afternoon, by all means wear what you already have and what makes you feel spiffy.
-But if you’re riding through remote wild places in challenging weather, a bit more precision is needed.
+And yet, just like the question of bikepacking bikes, bikepacking clothes can be better or worse for the circumstances.
+Style is personal, but sweat and chafing and wind-chill are real problems!
+If you’re riding to the local campground on a mild summer evening, by all means wear whatever you have sitting around.
+But when you start venturing out on more challenging trips, your bikepacking wardrobe deserves some attention.

-This post is about what to wear for bikepacking, with a focus on the clothes I personally know best and have worn for many thousands of miles.
-I’m a woman and some of these are women-specific, but most are available for men too.
+This post focuses on the bikepacking clothes I personally know best and have worn for many thousands of miles.
+I’m a woman and some of these are women-specific bikepacking clothes, but most are available for men too.

 So without further ado, let’s go rummage through my closet!